trevordbunch/cis411_lab0/labreports/LAB_ThomasMcVey.md

 ![Use Case Diagram](/assets/LabCIDiagram1.svg)

 # Step 2: Clone your forked repository from the command line
-- My local file directory is... cis411_lab1_CI
+- My local file directory is: cis411_lab1_CI
 - The command to navigate to the directory when I open up the command line is: cd cis411_lab1_CI

 # Step 3: Run the application locally